 Annual Contribution Estimates

-Forest industries employed 28,004 people in 2022 with indirect and induced employment resulting in a total of 57,275 Kentucky jobs (Figure 2).
-The direct labor wages for the Kentucky forest sector were $2.1 billion in 2022 with total labor wages reaching $3.9 billion.
-Multiple facilities have permanently closed in Kentucky and the surrounding region.
-Kentucky’s forest industries continue to grapple with weak hardwood lumber and railway tie markets for several key species.
-Rising inflation, rising wages for labor, finding new export markets to take the place of China, and the retirement of key leadership in the Kentucky forest industry further complicate matters.
+Forest industries employed 28,293 people in 2023 with indirect and induced employment resulting in a total of 59,664 Kentucky jobs (Figure 2).
+With a population of approximately 4.5 million, 1 in every 160 Kentuckians is directly employed in the forest sector.
+The direct labor wages for the Kentucky forest sector were $2.2 billion in 2023 with total labor wages reaching $4.2 billion.
+Multiple facilities have permanently closed in Kentucky and the surrounding region, including the largest sawmill in the state.
+Closure of this facility has effectively removed markets for landowners and timber extraction throughout most of southeast Kentucky.
+Kentucky’s forest industries continue to grapple with weak demand in hardwood lumber markets for several key species.
+Increased use of non-renewable materials like plastics in all sectors including housing continue to be the leading cause of decline in the forest sector nationwide.
+Rising inflation, rising wages for labor and the retirement of key leadership in the Kentucky forest industry further complicate matters.
+Rising wages is generally viewed as a good thing, however runaway inflation is aggressively impacting all aspects of cost of living which reduces the positive impacts of these adjustments.

 Scale